valentinradu/Trellis/README.md

-# Dispatcher
+# Firestarter

-Dispatcher is a zero-dependency architectural framework that helps you write clean, predictable, testable applications in Swift.
+Firestarter is a zero-dependency architectural framework that helps you write clean, predictable, testable applications in Swift.

 ## Features